Conditional Expectation of a Markov Kernel Given Another with Some Applications in Statistical Inference and Disease

 A Markov kernel can also be considered as a generalization of the concepts of $\sigma$-field and random variable (or statistic, in a statistical framework).

-Following this point of view, we introduce the conditional expectation for Markov kernels; other well known concepts of the theory of probabilities or mathematical statistics, such as independence, completeness, ancillarity or conditional distribution have been extended to Markov kernels in Nogales (2012a) and Nogales (2012b).
+Well known concepts of the theory of probabilities or mathematical statistics, such as independence, completeness, ancillarity or conditional distribution have been extended to Markov kernels in Nogales (2013a) and Nogales (2013b).
 The reader is referred to Heyer (1982) for the corresponding extension to the concept of sufficiency in the context of informativity for statistical experiments.
 Notice that an extension to Markov kernels of the concepts and results of probability and mathematical statistics should not be considered useless, as it is not the extension to Markov kernels (or transitions) of the classical theorems of the product measure and Fubini: it is the version for Markov kernel of this theorems what we need to describe the joint distribution of two random variables $X$ and $Y$ in terms of the marginal distribution of $X$ and the conditional distributions of $Y$ given a value of $X$.